-While the rest of coastal Southern California urbanized over the course of the last century, the wetlands at Bolsa Chica have remained undeveloped, due to oil extraction operations, inadvertently creating a haven for birds and other wetlands species.
-In 1997, the State of California acquired the site and has since been restoring it to a more natural state.
-By incorporating NASA Earth Observations, we can show a time series of maps depicting the extent of vegetation and water before and after key restoration events that the project partner can use to educate the public and assess the current state of the site.
+Urban expansion has dominated the majority of coastal Southern California over the course of the last century.
+However, the Bolsa Chica wetlands have largely avoided this development due to private oil extraction operations in the area, which inadvertently created a haven for birds and other wetlands species.
+Then, in 1997, the State of California acquired the site and has since been restoring it to a more natural state.
+By incorporating NASA Earth observations, we can show a time series of maps depicting the extent of vegetation and water before and after key restoration events that the project partner can use to educate the public and assess the current state of the site.

 Abstract:

 The Bolsa Chica Ecological Reserve in Huntington Beach, California, consists of 1550 acres of undeveloped coastal wetland and is home to several endangered species, including underwater life, vegetation, and migratory birds that fly along the Pacific flyway.
-Since the 1800’s, farming, land subsidence, resource extraction, and land development have impacted these wetlands, affecting the biodiversity of the habitat.
-The Amigos de Bolsa Chica advocacy group have made a 40-year effort to preserve, restore, and maintain the wetlands through volunteer work and public outreach, impacting public policy and management practices.
+Since the 1800’s, farming, land subsidence, resource extraction, and land development have impacted these wetlands, affecting the habitat’s biodiversity.
+The Amigos de Bolsa Chica advocacy group has made a 40-year effort to preserve, restore, and maintain the wetlands through volunteer work and public outreach, impacting public policy and management practices.
 However, there has been no previous attempt to assess the success of the restoration using aerial imagery.
-This project utilized NASA Earth observations, other aerial imagery, and field surveys to highlight the changes in habitat and tidal water extent from 1984 to 2015, with a particular focus on the changes that ensued from the opening of a channel connecting the site to the ocean in 2006.
-Using a before and after time series based off of our analysis and vegetation maps of the current site, the Amigos will be able to enhance their education and outreach to create better tools to engage the community into management of the wetlands and prioritize areas of future concern.
+This project utilized NASA Earth observations, National Agriculture Imagery Program (NAIP) imagery, and field surveys to highlight the changes in habitat and tidal water extent from 1984 to 2015, with a particular focus on the changes that ensued from the opening of a channel connecting the site to the ocean in 2006.
+Using a before and after time series based off of our analysis and vegetation maps of the current site, the Amigos de Bolsa Chica will be able to enhance their education and outreach to create better tools to engage the community into management of the wetlands and prioritize areas of future concern.

 Community Concerns: